-One of the biggest concerns I see as a home inspector involve air quality and mold.
+One of the biggest concerns I see as a home inspector involve air quality and mould.
 What exactly is mold and is it dangerous?
-The most important thing to know is that there is no such thing as “toxic mold” or “black mold”.
-Mold is a part of the fungi family, to which nobody knows how many species of fungi exist.
+The most important thing to know is that there is no such thing as “toxic mould” or “black mould”.
+Mould is a part of the fungi family, to which nobody knows how many species of fungi exist.
 The most common types of indoor molds are:

 The main area of concern for the home inspector are:

-Here are some steps you can take to keep mold growth at bay:
+Here are some steps you can take to keep mould growth at bay:

-Molds are not generally dangerous but any signs of mold (such as black patches on the bathroom ceiling) should be handled as soon as possible.
-Generally, it is NOT a good idea to use biocides, chlorine, or other disinfectants as this will not eliminate the root cause, and dead mold can still cause respiratory problems.
-The best course of action is to prevent mold from taking foot by…. you guessed it…. moisture control.
-You may have noticed some similarities to this article and my first article on radon and that is no coincidence: the strategies for clean air, mold, asbestos, and radon mitigation are largely the same and can be summed up in three points: source control, improved ventilation, and air cleaners.
+Moulds are not generally dangerous but any signs of mould (such as black patches on the bathroom ceiling) should be handled as soon as possible.
+Generally, it is NOT a good idea to use biocides, chlorine, or other disinfectants as this will not eliminate the root cause, and dead mould can still cause respiratory problems.
+The best course of action is to prevent mould from taking foot by…. you guessed it…. moisture control.
+You may have noticed some similarities to this article and my first article on radon and that is no coincidence: the strategies for clean air, mould, asbestos, and radon mitigation are largely the same and can be summed up in three points: source control, improved ventilation, and air cleaners.